Sexual Medicine That Drives Intimacy.

 • Education to help you discuss hormone testing, circulation, and recovery with clinicians confidently.

-• Lifestyle foundations that may aid blood flow, sleep quality, and steady energy.
+• Lifestyle foundations that may support blood flow, sleep quality, and steady energy.

-• Pelvic floor awareness drills (non-invasive) and referral pathways to specialists.
+• Pelvic floor awareness guidance and referral pathways to appropriate specialists.

 • Medication review prompts to raise with your prescribing clinician.